Nebula-Block-Data/docs/Serverless_Endpoints/Image_Generation.md

 | `seed`            |                    | ✓              |                 |
 | `input_image`     |                    |                | ✓               |
 | `mask_image`      |                    |                | ✓               |

+##### Parameters

+- Prompt: The prompt to guide the model's generation.
+- Negative Prompt: A prompt to guide the model away from generating certain content.
+- Width, Height: The resolution of the output image.
+- Steps: Number of inference steps that the model will take.
+A higher number of steps typically leads to better quality but costs more.
+- Guidance Scale: A high value encourages the model adhere closely to the prompt, but may result in a lower image quality.
+- Seed: A number to seed the generation.
+Using the same value ensures reproducibility.
+- Input Image: The image to use as a base for the generation.
+When using our API, this should be a base64 encoded image.
+- Mask Image: The mask to use for the generation.
+In other words, a mask to specify which areas of the image should be modified.
+White pixels in the mask are repainted (preserved from the input image) while black pixels are preserved.
+When using our API, this should be a base64 encoded image.

+> **NOTE:** For best results, ensure that the mask dimensions are the same as the image.

 ##### Text-to-Image models

 Text-to-Image models generate an image based on the prompt input.
 We currently support: